Ballast Water and Biofouling Regulations in B...

 The introduction of invasive aquatic species (IAS) and pathogens through ballast water discharge and hull biofouling poses a significant threat to marine ecosystems and public health.
 Beyond these critical ecological concerns, the accumulation of marine organisms on a ship’s hull drastically degrades hydrodynamic performance, leading to increased fuel consumption and higher greenhouse gas emissions.

-We invite the maritime community to download this guide as a regional reference for enhancing their risk management strategies and staying informed about these evolving standards.
+We invite the maritime community to download this free guide as a regional reference for enhancing their long-term risk management strategies for calling at Brazilian ports and staying informed about the evolving maritime authority standards.
+Share your feedback to help us improve future editions, and subscribe to our newsletter for updates, circulars and guides.

 Please read our disclaimer.